 - You can do this by adding software directly to the Startup folder.
 If you're wondering how to find it, look no further, we have it sorted out for you right here.

 - Check out more handy fixes on our Windows 10 Guides.

 - Don't be shy to explore the Tutorials Hub as well for more tech tricks and tips.

 Windows 10’s Task Manager utility includes a Startup tab.
 That is Windows 10’s default startup manager with which users can disable startup software.

-Yet, Windows 10 includes a Startup folder that users can add programs and files to.
-All software and programs within that folder will run automatically when Windows starts up.
+Yet, Windows 10 includes a Startup folder to which users can add programs and files.
+All software and programs within that folder will run automatically when Windows starts.
 That folder is buried within a series of subfolders.